Novecento99/ElasticLerp/README.md

 # Elerp

 This WL script reads a MIDI file containing a sequence of *K* events (notes) and it creates an *elastic path* between *K* points in an N-Dimensional space (e.g. the latent space of a GAN).
-The returned sequence of vectors will be such that the corresponding outputs of the generator will form a movie with a swift dynamic near the MIDI events, and a slowly moving image content in between.
+The returned sequence of vectors will be such that the corresponding outputs of the generator will form a movie with a swift dynamic near the MIDI events, and a slowly changing content in between.
+The final movie will be as if created at variable frame-rate, with accelerated and decelerated playback speed in pace with the MIDI track.

 ## Usage

 `wolframscript -f Elerp.wl`

-You will be asked to insert the MIDI filename, the frame-rate of the final video and the latent space dimension.
+You will be asked to insert the MIDI filename, a valid frame-rate *r* for the final video and the latent space dimension.
-Given that frame-rate of the final video cannot be smaller than the inverse of the minimum distance in seconds between two MIDI events, a non-valid frame-rate will be automatically replaced with the maximum valid one.
+Given that *r* cannot be smaller than the inverse of the minimum distance (in seconds) between two MIDI events, a non-valid frame-rate will be automatically replaced with the minimum valid one.

+The output is a CSV file nameed *elasticLatents.dat*

 ## Discussion